-Magnetic resonance imaging, or MRI, is a diagnostic technique used in medicine.
+Magnetic resonance imaging, MRI is a diagnostic technique used in medicine.
 It can provide images of the inside of a patient.
 It does not rely on exposing patients to ionizing radiation such as x-rays; it relies on the fact that some atomic nuclei behave like tiny magnets in an external magnetic field.

 Principle of operation of MRI